OSummers/operations_portfolio/README.md

 <summary>Why do you do what you do?</summary>
 <br>

 From teaching and delivering effective teaching materials, to working with multi-million pound businesses to improve operational processes, I've always had a keen eye to develop and improve and deliver on what teams need, Working efficiently in operations allows me to be directly involved in delivering the final product to consumers.
+I have strong interest in data and using systems to their advantage, having completed a UCL course in statistical programming in R to further develop my curiosity in this area.

 </details>